unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix3.md

 Hope you enjoy Kioptrix VM Level 1.2 challenge.

 ## The Hack:
-Alright, let's run `netdiscover` to see what devices on our network and see if we can't pinpoint our Kioptrix VM.
+Alright, let's begin by running `netdiscover` to see what devices are on our network, and to see if we can't pinpoint our Kioptrix VM.

 ```console
  Currently scanning: 192.168.9.0/16   |   Screen View: Unique Hosts